How to claim your share of the $700M Equifax breach settlement

-Taking part of the settlement isn't totally straightforward.
-First, the proposed agreement has to receive court approval.
-Only then will you be able to file a claim.
-We provide tools and links below that will help you understand your next steps and what could be covered.
-If you want to get started now, however, you can collect documents you have that are related to the breach.
+The breach in question resulted in hackers stealing Social Security numbers, addresses, credit card and driver's license information, birthdates and other personal data stored on Equifax's servers.
+As part of its investigation, the FTC alleged that the free credit bureau failed to take reasonable steps to secure its network.

-The breach in question resulted in hackers stealing Social Security numbers, addresses, credit-card and driver-license information, birth dates and other personal data stored on Equifax's servers.
-As part of its investigation, the FTC alleged that the credit bureau failed to take reasonable steps to secure its network.
+Taking part in the settlement isn't totally straightforward.
+To get started, you can confirm you were part of the breach.
+Then gather any documents you have related to the hack.
+And finally, submit your claim for compensation.
+You have till January 22, 2020 to file.

 The exact amount that Equifax will pay out is undetermined.
 The proposed settlement will start with a $300 million fund to compensate affected consumers who bought credit-monitoring services.
 Equifax will also pay $175 million to state and districts -- and $100 million to the Consumer Financial Protection Bureau in civil penalties.